Contest Regulations for the Miniature Painting Festival “Kontrast”.

 The Contrast Figurative Painting Festival is organized by the Ursynów District Office of M.St.
 Warsaw, Ursynów Cultural Center “Alternatives” and Miniature Night Painting.

-- when a participant submits more than one entry in a given category, the jury will treat that entry as a “display” which means that a participant can only receive one award in that category, for one best model or for the entire “display” (if all entries are at a uniform level)
+We also recognize the principle that submitted works (as long as a participant submits more than one work in one or more categories) can be judged as a “display” (set of submitted works) of a given participant, viz: in a situation when a participant submits more than one work in a given category, the jury treats this submission as a “display”, which means that a participant can receive only one award in this category, for one best model or for the entire “display” (if all works are at a uniform level)

-The system of awarding awards in the Contrast contest is based on the open medal classification, which means that we provide for awarding more than one bronze, silver or gold statuette/medal in each category.
-In case there are no models in a given category that qualify for an award, the judging panel may not award a medal to any of the entries.
+The system of awarding prizes at the “Kontrast” competition is carried out in an open medal classification, which means that we provide for the award of more than one/one bronze, silver or gold statue/medal in each category.
+In the event that in a given category there are no models qualifying for an award, the panel of judges may not award a medal to any of the works.

-- Standard level: distinctions and medals
+- Standard level: awards and medals

 - Standard and masters level: industry awards